 We then continue to Trongsa where our hotel overlooks an impressive dzong.
 Himalayan Cutias inspect mossy trunks, rock bees attract Yellow-rumped Honeyguides and we will check the streams for the three species of forktail we have seen here previously.
 Two nights here will also give us time to explore the beautiful Zhemgang Valley, with its rich birdlife and regionally endemic Golden Langur.

 We will spend two nights in the stupendous Puna Tsang Chhu Valley where we will try to see the beautiful Red-headed Trogon.
 The Spotted Wren-babbler is frequently heard in roadside vegetation and we will make every effort to see one.
 Other birds should include Ultramarine, Sapphire and Verditer Flycatchers.
 The valley is home to the critically endangered White-bellied Heron, which may number as few as 50 birds!
-We have managed a sighting on every trip.
-This is a great area for raptors too with Pallasís Fish-eagle and Mountain Hawk-eagle both regular.
+We have managed a sighting on all but one trip.
+This is a great area for raptors too with Pallas’s Fish-eagle and Mountain Hawk-eagle both regular.

 Finally, we will fly back to Nepal in the early morning.
-We will have the whole of the day in Kathmandu, with its exotic markets and richly carved shrines.
+We will have the whole of the day in Kathmandu, with its exotic markets and richly carved shrines, and can visit the bird rich botanic gardens.
 In the evening we will fly back to the UK.